 To begin creating your presentation: Click Start and select Microsoft Office PowerPoint 2007.
 PowerPoint will open with a title slide format.

 The college licenses Mathematica for installation on college-owned computers.
-A limited number of licensed copies are available for installation on student-owned machines, as well as personal computers for faculty and staff.
+There are also licenses available for installation on student-owned machines, as well as personal computers for faculty and staff.

 Students can download Mathematica from the Wolfram User Portal.

 When using a Mac to create a PowerPoint presentation that will be displayed on a PC (e.g., in a smart classroom), images should be inserted as files using PowerPoint menu choices.
 Copying and pasting or dragging and dropping an image will cause problems when displaying the presentation on a PC.
 Dragging and dropping an image uses QuickTime compression, which is not supported on the Windows version of PowerPoint.